Electric Car Chat

 Your Guide to Legal Protection Insurance for Electric Cars—and Why £15 Could Save You Thousands

-Send us a text Ever felt out of your depth arguing about a failing EV battery, a botched home charger install, or a dealer promise that evaporated after delivery?
+Send us Fan Mail Ever felt out of your depth arguing about a failing EV battery, a botched home charger install, or a dealer promise that evaporated after delivery?
 We pull back the curtain on legal protection and make it simple, splitting fact from fine print so you know exactly what help you can expect—and when.
 From real‑world EV dispute scenarios to the exact costs and limits you’ll see on policy documents, we map the route to getting your money back and your confidence restored.
 We break down the two big flavours of cover most drivers confuse: broad standalone legal protection that spans everyday issues like employment, consumer rights, family law, wills and probate—plus motoring advice—and the focused motor legal protection add‑on that funds recovery of uninsured losses after a non‑fault crash.
 You’ll hear how excess, lost earnings, medical fees, damaged belongings and hire car costs fit into the claim, why insurers look for a better‑than‑even chance of success, and what the Official Injury Claim portal changed for smaller injuries.
 We also show where EV ownership raises the stakes: battery state‑of‑health disputes, charging network damage claims, software update problems, and the challenge of garages working on high‑voltage systems without the right qualifications.
 Cost and value matter, so we talk real numbers: typical £20–£35 annual pricing for motor legal protection with up to £100,000 in legal expense cover, and low‑cost standalone options that provide 24/7 advice across life’s legal tangles.
 To avoid paying twice, we share a quick audit of where cover often hides—home insurance, bank accounts, unions—and a practical tip to compare policy wordings using AI so you can spot overlaps and gaps in plain English.
 If you want less stress when things go sideways and a clear plan to recover what you’re owed, this guide will help you choose the right mix of cover with confidence.
 If this helped you see legal cover more clearly, follow the show, share it with a friend who drives electric, and leave a quick review to tell us what you’d like explained next.
-To buy a copy of Electric Cars - The Truth Revealed visit grahamhilltraining.com.
-Buy the current copy and receive the totally updated version in early 2026.
-If you are interested in sponsoring this podcast or would be interested in working together please visit grahamhilltraining.com/contact
+To buy the latest 2026 version of Electric Cars - The Truth Revealed, visit grahamhilltraining.com.
+If you buy a copy of the 2026 version, you will receive all updates through to the next release of the book.
+Electric Car Chat is now ranked 24th in the world for EV podcasts out of an estimated 22,000 and now downloaded in 51 countries.
+If you are interested in sponsoring this podcast or would be interested in working together please visit grahamhilltraining.com/contact You can see the podcast ranking here: Feedspot Ranking Click Here

 22 min